AdamFrankWhite/React-FAQ-Toggler/ReadMe.md

-# Work In Progress...
+# React FAQ Toggler Component

 ## Usage:

-Pass in the props of faqs, containing an array of objects, with the keys of 'question' and 'answer'
+Pass in the props of faqs, containing an array of objects, with the keys of 'question' and 'answer':

 ```jsx
 import FaqComponent from "react-faq-toggler";